-18. Discourage the development of areas subject to natural or man-made hazards, such as unstable slopes or flood plains.

-- 19. Encourage and apply sea level rise mitigation measures, while also avoiding 'hardening' of the coast line as much as possible according to Green Shore guidelines. - 20.
-Encourage awareness and use of FireSmart practices on private property, and apply the practices on municipal properties in interface areas. - 21.
+- 17. Discourage the development of areas subject to man-made or natural hazards, such as unstable slopes or flood plains. - 18.
+Encourage and apply sea level rise mitigation measures, while also avoiding 'hardening' of the coast line as much as possible according to Green Shore guidelines. - 19.
+Encourage awareness and use of FireSmart practices on private property, and apply the practices on municipal properties in interface areas. - 20.
 Restrict development on slopes greater than 40% (primarily in parcel DL8), and minimize the impact of grading steep slopes by retaining the natural and topographic character of the site.